Last Updated on

 Performing a set of ten reps as usual, but then grinding out a couple of extra reps until your muscles are shaking and your form is about to fail.

 This is known as training to muscle fatigue, which was defined by Gandevia (2001) as “an exercise-induced reduction in maximal voluntary muscle force” .
 This means that the more reps you perform the force that your muscle can exert will reduce until you cannot perform another rep.

 Some studies have found that training to failure results in greater activation of Motor Units (MU) within the muscle, and the secretion of growth-promoting hormones .

 To understand the Motor Unit activation, you must understand the function of MUs in the muscle.

-Training to failure forces the high-threshold MUs to activate which means more fibres are used, leading to increased muscle damage, leading to increased strength and hypertrophy of the muscle.
+Training to failure forces the high-threshold MUs to activate which means more fibres are used.
+This leads to increased muscle damage, leading to increased strength and hypertrophy of the muscle.